germeval2021toxic/SharedTask/index.md

 ## How to Participate

-Teams can participate either in all three or just in one ore two of the subtasks.
+Teams can participate either in all three or just in one or two of the subtasks.
 Please register individually [via google forms](https://docs.google.com/forms/d/e/1FAIpQLSe7R-rfHNU-mXlP6w7sg6A3rogduuityeM_lhF8OiS8zJnixg/viewform) with your name and your institution or company.
-After your registration, you will recieve the link and password to the training data set via email.
-All teams that have submitted to the evaluation tool will be invited to write a short paper about their approach by July 15, 2021 to be published in the GermEval2021 conference proceedings.
+After your registration, you will receive the link and password to the training data sent via email.
+All teams that have submitted a system response will be invited to write a (short) paper about their approach by July 15, 2021 to be published in the GermEval2021 conference proceedings.
 (Overleaf and Word tamplates can be provided.)
 Have a look at [recent year's proceedings](https://germeval.github.io/) of the GermEval Shared Tasks on the Identification of Offensive Languagen for inspiration.

 ## Data Set and Resources